 Assuming Their Lives Are "Over"

-Thanks to societal expectations of mothers, it's pretty common for people to assume your "life is over" once you become a mom.
+societal expectations of mothers, it's pretty common for people to assume your "life is over" once you become a mom.
 Because mothers are told they have to sacrifice every single part of themselves in order to be "good mothers," people think that a new mom can no longer be herself or go out or have fun or have her own dreams or aspirations.

 My life isn't over because I chose to and became a mother.
 In fact, in so many ways, my life is just beginning, and it has only been enriched by my daughter.
 I still have my own personality and my own individuality, I just also have motherhood as another facet of my personality.
 I can still go out and still do the things I loved to do.
 I'm still me.